 Choose what command you'd like to run via django-admin.py or manage.py.
+Please note that for compatibility reasons, the shell command will use python (instead of ipython by default).

 C-c C-x r (elpy-django-runserver)